matschlue/Pyber_Analysis/README.md

 ![Alt text](/Multiple_line_chart.png "Image")

-While analyzing the fares by city over several month,
+While analyzing the fares by city type over several months, there is no abnormality detecable.
+The pattern remains more or less stable for January until April, with peaks around the end of February for rural, suburban and urban city types.

-describe the differences in ride-sharing data among the different city types.

-Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
+## Business Recommendations
+- Focus all efforts on urban city areas to increase ride(s) (fares) further
+- Remove service for rural city areas in order to cut costs due to low number of rides
+- Increase marketing/advertising in suburban areas to make it as profitable as urban areas